Optimization Area Perimeter Modeling

 The total combined area can be found by adding the two areas

-Using the area formula above, students may consider a table of values for .
+Using the area formula above, students may consider a guess-and-check method by trying out different values .
+A table of values for and its corresponding areas can be constructed.

-Using the Regression app, input values for in column X1.
-Then use formulas to compute the area of the circle, the area of the square, and the total area.
+Using the Grapher app, input functions to compute the area of the circle, the area of the square, and the total area.
+Then view the Table tab and input possible values for .

 |x||Area of Circle||Area of Square||Total Area|